colab-coop/colab-coop/src/blog/markdown/talking-collaboration-with-joshua.md

 <div class="float-left margin-right-base-lg margin-top-base"><img src="/assets/img/blog/2015-01-21_1.jpg"></div>
 <div class="overflow-hidden">
-<p>I believe a collaborative organization is only possible when people have true power in an organization, put aside their professional masks, and bring all of themselves to work.
-When that happens, a deeply held sense of trust and love emerges in the community.
+<p>I believe a collaborative organization is only possible when people have true power in an organization, put aside their professional masks, and bring all of themselves to work.</p>

+<p>When that happens, a deeply held sense of trust and love emerges in the community.
 This creates a low-friction environment for collaborating, which is an incredible competitive advantage.
 My sense is that <a href="https://twitter.com/intent/tweet?via=colabcoop&url=http%3A%2F%2Fbit.ly%2F1uJDSNc&text=A%20lot%20of%20organizations%20waste%20inordinate%20amounts%20of%20energy.">a lot of organizations waste inordinate amounts of energy</a> on internal politics, bureaucracy, and power plays.
 These issues completely disappear in a collaborative organization.</p>
 </div>

 <div class="spacing--mid-x"></div>